CretaceousConstructor/type-erasure/README.md

 The code is based on Klaus Iglberger's talk "Breaking Dependencies: Type Erasure - A Design Analysis" on CppCon 2021.

-The code is written in C++20 and tested on macOS Ventura with M1 Max CPU.
+The code is written in C++20 and tested on windows10 with intel x86_64 and NV gpu.
-- Apple clang 14.0.0.
-- GCC 12.2.0 on Ubuntu 22.10 on UTM.
-- GCC 12.2.0 with Homebrew.

 ## Intent

 Implement subtyping and runtime polymorphism without coupling of the interface and concrete classes.

 ## Requirements

 1. Non-intrusive (Open-Closed Principle)
   - Concrete classes do not depend on the base class.
 (They are not required to inherit the same base class.)
   - Operations on concrete classes are defined as global functions.
 (They are not required to have virtual functions.)

 2. Supports Subtyping and Runtime Polymorphism (Liskov Substitution Principle)
   - Objects of concrete classes can be implicitly converted to objects of the base class.
   - Operations are dispatched at runtime to specialized implementations.

 ## High Level Summary of the Design